hpi-swa-teaching/IMAPClient/packages/IMAPClient-Core.package/ICAddressBook.class/README.md

-An ICAddressBook is a collection for the user's contacts containing email addresses as entries.
+An ICAddressBook is a collection for the user's contacts containing email addresses of all accounts.
 This is a singleton which can be accessed with #new.